Corporate GovernanceCorporate Governance Guidelines

 Article 7

-The Company will prescribe the “Organo Group Company Code of Conduct” as a basic code of conduct with which officers and employees of the Company group (the “Group”) must comply, and will disclose the code of conduct on its website, etc.
+The Company shall prescribe the “Organo Group Company Code of Conduct” as a basic code of conduct with which officers and employees of the Group must comply, and shall disclose it on the Company’s website, etc.

 2

-At the Board of Directors, the Company will periodically check the degree of observance and implementation of the “Organo Group Company Code of Conduct.”
+At the Board of Directors, the Company shall periodically check the degree of observance and implementation of the “Organo Group Company Code of Conduct.”

 (Responses to the issues over sustainability)